hayesmit/20190107-Python-Fullstack-Day/2 HTML + CSS/labs/lab01-bio.md

 ## Part 2

 * Center the entire content of the body
-* Add / pick an existing image in one of the sections and float it (optional)
+* Add / pick an existing image in one of the sections and float it
 * Modify the padding and margins on your paragraphs to look better